Sunday, January 18, 2015

 Puetz was a rookie last year and so was Woods, but they looked good and now with veteran guard Dave Herman retired, a spot is open.
 Veteran Bob Svihus is back, and young John Mooring may move out someone.
 So, too, might No. 2 pick Gordie Browne.

-There isn't much running depth, but receivers and David Knight and Margene Adkins provide insurance at the wide spots.
+There isn't much running depth, but receivers like David Knight and Margene Adkins provide insurance at the wide spots.

 The defense is Winner's problem.
 Wherever he turns, he finds questionable talent or aging talent or thin reserves.